privateprep/coding-space-website/src/pages/programs/experience-level.md

           #### Ages 8-13, co-ed

-          In our Intermediate course, students will create advanced projects in Scratch, a block-based coding language and move onto text-based programming in WoofJS, our JavaScript learning platform.
-WoofJS was developed by The Coding Space to allow students to leverage their existing Scratch knowledge and transition naturally into using JavaScript to make advanced projects.
-Students should come in with an advanced understanding of Scratch.
+          Students with a solid Scratch foundation take the next step — pushing into advanced Scratch projects before transitioning to WoofJS, The Coding Space's own JavaScript learning platform.
+WoofJS is built specifically to bridge the gap between block-based and text-based coding, so the transition feels natural.

+          By the end, students are writing real JavaScript and building projects that couldn't exist in Scratch.

+          *Prerequisites: advanced understanding of Scratch.*
     rightComponent:
       - type: boxWithLogo
         bgColor: "#264548"